-August traditionally is a tough time to get a good bite going for most walleye lakes I fish, but there are definitely options and ways to get it done.
+August traditionally is a tough time to get a good bite going for most walleye lakes I fish, but there are definitely options and ways to fish for late summer walleye.
 Each lake has hatched, bloomed, or otherwise reached its peak productivity, and fish have been taking full advantage of the flush of forage that’s been pumped into the system.
-They’re fat and happy, which can mean disinterested fish over deep water, especially during the high-sky, and elevated temps of August.
-Still, there’s some great walleye bites going on right now, you just might have to seek moving water to get your fix.
+They’re fat and happy, which can mean disinterested fish over deep water, especially during the high sky, and elevated temps of August.
+Still, there are some great walleye bites going on right now, you just might have to seek moving water to get your fix.

 My buddy Brandon Eder is a fisheries biologist, and one of his favorite places to fish is the Mississippi River reaches from Brainerd, all the way down to the north metro.
 Knowing his affinity (and my own) for small rivers, we usually find some time each July and August to get back to some “roots-fishing” down on the river.
 I call it that, because growing up in the Driftless Region of the state where I’m from, rivers were the only game in town, at least locally.
 Especially during late summer when typically low water levels stack fish in tighter and tighter locations, I’d spend many a day pitching jigs and crankbaits for walleyes.
 Then and now, some of the best river fishing of the season can be found when people have all but given up on the fish.